-The RD&D program supported building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The RD&D program supported building, installing, operating, and testing commercial plant support systems and a full 120-machine cascade in Piketon, Ohio.
+Any future application of the technology would utilize a large number of similar cascades to make an enrichment plant.

 The cooperative agreement between Centrus and DOE defined the scope, funding and technical goals for the program.
 The agreement provided for 80% DOE and 20% Centrus cost sharing for work performed during the period June 1, 2012 through April 30, 2014.

 - Centrus completed the RD&D program within budget and on schedule.

 - DOE certified completion of all ten program technical milestones and all five Performance Indicators.

 - In 2013, Centrus completed removal of legacy cascade support equipment, installed new infrastructure equipment and the 120-machine demonstration cascade to commercial plant specifications, completed the integrated systems testing program for the cascade, conditioned the machines and piping with uranium hexafluoride gas, and successfully completed a series of tests, including a “station blackout” test.

 - Centrus began operating the commercial demonstration cascade in October 2013, and in December, the cascade achieved 20-machine years of operations at commercial plant specifications.
 During that performance run, Centrus successfully completed three important milestones demonstrating centrifuge manufacturing quality, centrifuge operational reliability and sustained production of greater than 340 SWU at commercial conditions for 20-machine years.